 “Name”, “Address”, “Minister of Religion” and your “Q Number”

 The BDM is able to ask for this copy at any time.
 Failure to produce it is an offence and fines apply.

-These are the three documents that the couple signs during the signing.
-The marriage register is a hard-cover book which is also useful for keeping the other documents (Forms 15 & 16) in during the ceremony to avoid them being blown away in the wind.
+The marriage register, being a hard-cover book, is also useful for keeping the other documents (Forms 15 & 16) in during the ceremony to avoid them being blown away in the wind.
 Marriage Registers can be ordered from the Ministerial Department at the Conference Office or from CanPrint at canprint.org.au or phone 02 6295 4422.

 It is also wise to make it a habit of bringing an attractive pen for use during the photos in case the couple have failed to provide their own.
 This is a common oversight by couples which is easily saved by the Minister being prepared!

 5. FOLLOWING THE WEDDING

 There are 4 things to follow through on following the wedding: